superarius/air-wallet/README.md

 `python3 scripts/fernetAES.py decrypt path/to/encrypted/keyfile`

 Make absolutely certain you can decrypt the keyfile with the password.
 Do this in a trusted offline environment wherever possible.
 Be certain you know your password and you have the keyfile backed up.
-Memorize your mnemonic as well  if you want to be fully certain you can reconstruct your keys even in a worst case scenario (lost the keyfile)
+Memorize your mnemonic as well  if you want to be fully certain you can reconstruct your keys even in a worst case scenario (lost the keyfile, forgot the password)

 # use
 To interact with a single keypair in the wallet run e.g.